≪ Go to our review of Winter Sleeping Bags

 Cons: Half length zipper doesn't allow for venting the footbox

-Bottom line: This contender is a warm lofty barrier between you and the cold.
+Bottom line: This bag creates a towering lofty barrier between you and the cold.

 The aptly named The North Face Inferno -20 is one of the warmest bags in its class.
 It achieves this with a combination high loft down and a conservative(ish) cut, leaving less uninsulated space than the wider Marmot Col -20.
 A unique, half-length two-way zipper zips in the warmth from the top the bag and dissects a series of trapezoidal baffles.
 While the winds howled outside, our testers found themselves pleasantly roasting inside this high lofted heat-trapping sack.
 However, when warmer spring temperatures arrived, our testers were burning up and wished they could fully vent the bag.